 Future plans: I will be attending the Air Force Institute of Technology where I will pursue a master’s degree in software engineering.

-I was looking into North Carolina State University and Duke University when a previous Manhattan College alumnus mentioned how great the College is for veterans.
-The College has a great Air Force ROTC program and they do a good job of taking care of their veterans.
+I was looking into North Carolina State University and Duke University when a previous Manhattan University alumnus mentioned how great the University is for veterans.
+The University has a great Air Force ROTC program and they do a good job of taking care of their veterans.
 Also, the opportunities offered by being in New York City appealed to me as well.

 What jobs or internships have you had?
 I served for four years in the Air Force before applying to colleges.
 I had a real desire to serve the United States and had been deployed to the United Arab Emirates and the whole experience broadened my eyes.
 When I came back to the United States, I had a lot more appreciation for the freedom and the opportunities that this country offered to its citizens, which is why I want to continue serving as an officer in the Air Force.